Differentiate RAM and ROM. Explain the Dynamic and Static RAM with their merits and demerits.

 2. Dynamic RAMs also require refreshing operation after regular intervals.

-3. Dynamic RAMs cannot be used where only small amount of memory is needed.
+3. We cannot use dynamic RAMs where only a small amount of memory is needed.